-Nearly every day, customer needs are different.
+Nearly every day, customer are needs changing.
 Rampant technology advancement, heated competition, and a war for top talent have organizations looking to find ways to meet needs at faster paces with more delivery.

-Enter the Agile Lifecycle Model, which emphasizes constant change and adjustment, breaking a project down into multiple stages and, in the end, delivery software more often, and more quickly.
+Enter the Agile Lifecycle Model, which emphasizes constant change and adjustment, breaking a project down into multiple stages and, in the end, delivering software more often, and more quickly.

 Agile Project Management and the Agile Software Development Lifecycle